vVv-Keys/keys-custom-idps/README.md

 # CONTRIBUTORS WELCOME!
 HELP US MAKE THIS BOTNET DETECTION SYSTEM EVEN MORE EFFECTIVE AND ROBUST.

-# If you find this project useful or interesting, please leave a star ⭐ to support further development to make this script more sophisticated and worthwhile.
+# If you find this project useful or interesting, please leave a star ⭐ to support further development to make this script more sophisticated and worthwhile....